crusttech/elk/README.md

 # ELK stack for handling Crust logs

-Crust services log requests, responses, errors and other events as JSON that can be forwared directly to logstash, filtred and dispayed in Kibana.
+Crust services log requests, responses, errors and other events as JSON that can be forwarded directly to logstash, filtered and displayed in Kibana.

 ## Using GELF docker logging driver and GELF ELK server